Class Actions and MDLs

 Usually, after one or two bellwether trials, both sides will reach a settlement of all claims.
 This is what you are seeing when you hear about a “billion-dollar settlement” in the news.
 However, reaching a settlement is not the resolution of the MDL.
 Each victim must then make a claim for and receive their portion of the settlement.
 At this point, it is important to have an attorney you trust.
 You need a law firm that will guide you to help you maximize your individual recovery from the group settlement.
 We like the MDL avenue for resolution of cases involving injury from bad drugs or defective medical devices.

 How Do I Join a Class Action Lawsuit or MDL?

 The first step in joining a class action or MDL is speaking with an experienced attorney.
 Ultimately, you need an advocate looking out for your best interests who will give your case individual attention, even though you may qualify as part of a larger class.
-The mass tort lawyers at Riddle & Brantley, LLP share a commitment to this kind of personalized attention.
+The mass tort lawyers at Riddle & Brantley share a commitment to this kind of personalized attention.

 Our law firm is currently involved in several mass torts and class action lawsuits for defective products.
 Many of these involve dangerous medications.
 We are currently reviewing and accepting cases involving the following dangerous drugs:

 Our attorneys are no longer accepting new cases involving the following pharmaceuticals, but we continue to handle ongoing claims:

 We are also involved in claims regarding defective medical devices.
 Also, we are receiving calls from numerous claimants with ongoing claims involving injuries stemming from Johnson and Johnson’s baby talcum powder.

 We are currently reviewing and accepting cases involving:

 - Zimmer Knee Implants

 - Hernia Mesh